-Over a course of 6 weeks, one of Global Sleepover storytellers and the students:
+Over a course of 6 weeks, the students worked with a Global Sleepover Storyteller and:

 2. Read about sunsets in Rwanda, met a girl in the story named Amani who is from Rwanda, and read about her graduation.
 They learned about the importance of education and how Amani wanted everyone in her country to also get the chance to go to school.